code-ongaku/Multi-Modal-Recognition-System/README.md

 # Multi-Modal Recognition System

-This project implements a basic multi-modal authentication system that integrates facial recognition and speaker recognition to verify users.
+This system is built as my Final Project in the course ENCM 509: Biometric Systems Design The project implements a basic multi-modal authentication system that verifies users using facial recognition and speaker recognition.
 By combining the strengths of both modalities, the system aims to provide a more robust and reliable approach to user authentication.

 ## Technologies Used:
-- Python
 - OpenCV - image processing and facial feature extraction
 - NumPy, Pandas – data manipulation and analysis
 - Matplotlib – data visualization